Wesley16838/frontend_interview/CSS/Position/Position.md

 > The Position property specific the type positioning method used for an element.
 There are five different position value

-1. Static
-   > Elements are positioned static by default which means not affected by the top, bottom, left, and right properties.
+1. Static: Elements are positioned static by default which means not affected by the top, bottom, left, and right properties.
-2. relative: means be positioned to its normal position, which means the element stays in the same position even if the page is scrolled.Using Top, Left, Right, Bottom to position the element
+2. relative: means be positioned relative to its normal position, which means the element stays in the same position even if the page is scrolled.Using Top, Left, Right, Bottom to position the element
-3. fixed
+3. fixed: is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
 4. absolute: Be positioned relative to the nearest element's parent.
 If it has no positioned ancestors, it will be positioned relative to the document body (Note: A "positioned" element is one whose position is anything except static.)
 5. sticky: Toggles between relative and fixed, depending on the scroll position.
 It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place (like position:fixed).